maranton/is/Part-2.-Python-Nano.md

 Desktop piot python_games streamer
 ```

-For the Pi that you are using at the workshop, there will be a directory called “piot” listed (if you are repeating this workshop at home on a new Pi, you will need to create this directory using the command “git clone https://github.com/InitialState/piot-101.git”).
+For the Pi that you are using at the workshop, there will be a directory called “piot” listed (if you are starting this workshop at home on a new Pi, you will need to create this directory using the command “git clone https://github.com/InitialState/piot-101.git piot”).
 We want to navigate into this directory by typing the following:

 ```
 $ cd piot